 If a tangible asset has income, then the expenses are not automatically assumed to be tax-deductible.
 The deductible amount is entered as the tax deduction, which could be more or less than the expenses.
 For example, if you rent out a room in your main home, there's currently a fixed tax allowance which you can enter as the Tax Deductions.
 (It doesn't matter if your income is less than the tax deduction, as then it will only be partially utilised.)

-We don't recommend that you record your main motor vehicle as a tangible asset, since it will probably need to be replaced over time, possible multiple times.
+We don't recommend that you record your main motor vehicle as a tangible asset, since it will probably need to be replaced over time, possibly multiple times.
 Instead, it's usually better to record the average annual running costs and depreciation on the Spending page.